Skip to Content

 • Prevent guests to your home from feeding titbits, especially toxic foods that they may be unaware of, for example, grapes or chocolate.

-• Be wary of feeding bones, as they must be raw and be of the correct type and size for your dog.
+• Be wary of feeding bones, as they must be raw and of the correct type and size for your dog.

 • Keep all toxic substances out of reach of your dog.